Dave Marsh (game developer): ICOM Simulations

 In the mid-1980s, Dave Marsh started his career in game development by developing projects and creating graphics with an Apple II.
 He met programmer Terry Schulenburg from ICOM Simulations after they had released their first MacVenture game: Déjà Vu: A Nightmare Comes True in 1985.
 Terry told Dave about the kind of games they were working on and lent one of ICOM's Macintosh 128K systems to him.
 Dave enlisted the help of his friend Karl Roelofs, and together the two began working on their first complete game which would eventually become Shadowgate.

 Dave officially joined ICOM Simulations in April–May 1985, and began working as an artist on the 2nd MacVenture game: Uninvited and as an artist and producer on the PC ports of the first MacVenture game, Déjà Vu.
 Karl came on board soon after, and the two continued designing and developing Shadowgate while working on the other MacVenture games.
 One of the issues that Dave and Karl had to deal with in making Shadowgate was the size constraints of the floppy disks.
 Some of the puzzles and rooms that were designed had to be cut in order for there to be enough space to fit them on the disks.

 In the early 1990s, with the rise in CD-ROM technology, the higher ups at ICOM Simulations decided to move away from adventure games in favor of side-scrollers and action games.
-Adventure games that Dave and Karl were involved in, such as Beyond Shadowgate and The Awakening, were cancelled and ICOM secured a contract with NEC to develop for the TurboGrafx-16.
+Adventure games that Dave and Karl were involved in, such as Beyond Shadowgate (NES) and The Awakening, were cancelled and ICOM secured a contract with NEC to develop for the TurboGrafx-16.
 In addition to the more action oriented games, Dave and Karl also were heavily involved working on games that used live actors and full motion video, such as Sherlock Holmes: Consulting Detective, to make use of the latest technological advancements.

 Two major changes happened at ICOM Simulations while Dave was there.
 On July 5, 1991, Tod Zipnick, the founder and principal shareholder of ICOM Simulations, died of Hodgkin's Disease at the age of 35.
 In May 1993, ICOM Simulations was purchased by Viacom, Inc. as part of the media conglomerate's expansion into interactive media.
 ICOM Simulations was then renamed to Viacom New Media and changed the focus of the games Dave and the company would develop for the next four years.